avikc47/pdsnd_github/README.md

 In this project, I am using data provided by Motivate, a bike share system provider for many major cities in the United States, for insights into uncover bike share usage patterns.

+The insights that would be garnered from the project will help the organisation to determine where they would need to put more bikes and at what time.

 ### Files used
 chicago.csv